 Refer to the Things to consider when holding an event fact sheet for information that can assist in making your event as successful as possible.

 Parks Search provides information on Council's parks and reserves and the facilities available within these areas.

 Facilities such as playground equipment, strength and agility stations/exercise equipment, BBQs, natural areas, shelters and picnic areas are free for public use on a shared basis and cannot be reserved.

 Other popular areas, such as sporting fields, halls, chapels and some open areas, have been set aside within parks and reserves specifically to cater for special activities and events and for commercial use.
 Any use within these selected areas requires a permit or licence.

-If you are planning the following type of activity in a Council park, reserve or facility you will need to apply for a permit or licence:
+Please refer to the Standard Conditions if you are planning the following type of activity in a Council park, reserve or facility as you will need to apply for a permit or licence:

 If your event is likely to have 500 or more guests attending at any one time you are required to apply for a Temporary Entertainment Event Licence.
 Further information including an application form can be found on the Temporary Entertainment Event Licenses page.

 For major events where 2,000 or more participants are expected to attend, it is Council's recommendation that a pre-lodgement meeting be held – please refer to the Holding an Event in Ipswich page for further details.

 When submitting a permit or licence application you will be required pay the prescribed fee – please refer to Council's Fees and Charges page for more information.

 Use Parks Search to help you find an area fitting the requirements of your event.
 Parks where a permit or licence can be applied for contain a 'Booking' tab on their page, where you will find detailed information on the area, venue, facilities and permit or licence required.